"A MAN IS NOT DEAD UNTIL HE IS FORGOTTEN"

 281st AHC from May of 1968 until January of 1969.
 1st Sgt Braderschneider

-previously served in the 34th Combat Aviation Battalion and when selected for
+previously served in the 34th Combat Aviation Battalion.
+When selected for

 recognized as a outstanding soldier and 1st Sgt.
 He is interred in the Pinora

 Township Cemetery, Lake County Michigan.
 He shall be remembered by the Intruder